mibuthu/wp-link-view/readme.txt

 * removed deprecated shortcode attributes "cat_name" and "target"
 * changed link to renamed github-repository

+Attention: Due to a change of a filename the plugin probably gets deactivated after upgrade!
+Please check the plugin settings and activate link-view again if required!

 = 0.6.4 (2016-10-31) =
 * added minified version of slider-script
 * consolidate and improve multi-column support for categories and link-lists